sshtools/jaul/README.md

  1. Configure this application to have an *Executable Name* of `updater`.
 Change *Default execution mode* to *Unattended with progress dialog* and the title for the progress dialog to suit your needs.
  1. Take a note of the *ID* of the Standalone update download (you can turn on showing IDs in the *Project* menubar menu.
  1. Go to *Auto-Update Options* and add the *URL for updates XML*.
 This is the final public location where the `updates.xml` will be uploaded to and made available.
 It will contain the `build.phase  variable.
 For example, https://sshtools-public.s3.eu-west-1.amazonaws.com/push-sftp-gui/${compiler:build.phase}/updates.xml
- 1. Select *Base URL for installers* and add the same URL, but without the `update.xml` filename on the end.
+ 1. Select *Base URL for installers* and add the same URL, but without the `update.xml` and phase parts on the end, but instead the full version.
+For example, https://sshtools-public.s3.eu-west-1.amazonaws.com/push-sftp-gui/${compiler:sys,version}/.
 This URL *must* have a trailing `/`.

 Save the project.
 Now add the ID you noted to the Java application's `@JaulApp` annotation.